Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

             created = bucket.creation\_date,
     ))
 ```
-It also prints out the bucket name and creation date of each bucket.
+It, also, prints out the bucket name and creation date of each bucket.

 ### Creating object
-To create a new object in the bucket use the next block of code:
+To create a new object in the bucket, use the next block of code:
 ```python
 key = bucket.new_key('hello.txt')
 key.set_contents_from_string('Hello World!')